Bangkok Guide: Best places to see in 2-3 days

 If you’re staying near Khao San Road, just next to it you can catch a ferry that stops at various neighborhoods in Bangkok.
 The exact location to board the ferry is Phra Arthit Pier, where ferries depart every half hour, and you can purchase tickets directly at the pier.

 Whenever I’m in Bangkok, I make it a point to hop on one of these ferries.
 I use it to admire Wat Arun from the river, take a stroll through Chinatown, and then finish the day by taking the ferry back to Lumpini Park.
-If you’re looking for different ferry options, here’s an overview of the three main types of ferries in Bangkok:
+Here’s an overview of the main types of ferries in Bangkok:

 7. Walk around the Lumpini Park